-In each Division a member of the Faculty acts as Excusing Officer.
+A member of the Faculty acts as Excusing Officer.
 All absences from class are reported by instructors each day to this officer, and a student who has been absent from class for any cause should see him at once and explain the reason of the absence.
-The Excusing Officers are:
+The Excusing Officer for all Divisions is Prof. J. W. Steward, Old Library Bldg.